jsdom/jsdom/README.md

 - `config.headers`: an object giving any headers that will be used while loading the HTML from `config.url`, if applicable
 - `config.features`: see Flexibility section below. **Note**: the default feature set for `jsdom.env` does _not_ include fetching remote JavaScript and executing it.
 This is something that you will need to _carefully_ enable yourself.
 - `config.resourceLoader`: a function that intercepts subresource requests and allows you to re-route them, modify, or outright replace them with your own content.
 More below.
-- `config.done`, `config.loaded`, `config.created`: see below.
+- `config.done`, `config.onload`, `config.created`: see below.
 - `config.concurrentNodeIterators`: the maximum amount of `NodeIterator`s that you can use at the same time.
 The default is `10`; setting this to a high value will hurt performance.

-Note that at least one of the callbacks (`done`, `loaded`, or `created`) is required, as is one of `html`, `file`, or `url`.
+Note that at least one of the callbacks (`done`, `onload`, or `created`) is required, as is one of `html`, `file`, or `url`.

 ### Initialization lifecycle

 If you just want to load the document and execute it, the `done` callback shown above is the simplest.
-If anything goes wrong, either while loading the document and creating the window, or while executing any `<script>`s, the problem will show up in the `errors` array passed as the first argument.
+If anything goes wrong while loading the document and creating the window, the problem will show up in the `error` passed as the first argument.

 However, if you want more control over or insight into the initialization lifecycle, you'll want to use the `created` and/or `loaded` callbacks: